d029940/CompareBookmarks/README.md

 Right-Clicking on a url of a bookmark reveals the possibility to open the url in the standard browser.

+If one of the booksmarks file change, they can be reloaded pressing the "Refresh" button.
+Then a new comparison can be initiated.

 Security:
 - Since the bookmark file of the Safari browser is secured by MacOS you need to grant full disk access.
 This is done in the Prefences App.